Wh4130/Diabetes_Prediction/README.md

   - too many binary features

-- Issues faced when I was trying to deploy my output:

-  - Due to the lack of front-end and back-end knowledge, I did not know well about how to deploy and design the UI through HTML, CSS, and Javascript, and how to deploy the project to the internet.

-  - Ensemble based models (Random Forest, GBDT) seem not compatible to the application deployment platform such as ***GCP***, ***Heroku***, and ***Streamlit***

 - Questions that I started thinking after this project:

   - If there are multiple feature-selection methods and their outcomes differ, how should I select features for the final model.